EvaFrossard/EvaFrossard.github.io/index.md

 More than 16 weeks and our model will sadly announce that you have one foot in the grave, and that Youtuber might not be a durable hobbie for you... sad, but your mom told you so years ago!
 Here, using our tools, our goal is to put you out of the woods before this deadline and if declines didn't end in 4 months, our program will consider that your recovery has failed.
 Sorry !

-## What are the factors available to analyse your decline  ?
+## Can we predict your chance of efficient recovery based on your stats pre-decline ?

 <div class="flourish-embed flourish-election" data-src="visualisation/20802367"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/20802367/thumbnail" width="100%" alt="election visualization" /></noscript></div>